Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions: Tree-Embedded Factor Models for Categorical Distributions

 \subsection{Post-processing for the factor loadings}

 The infinite factor model employed in this work has strong expressive power for capturing the correlation structure among the $M$ observed distributions.
-For interpretability, however, it is necessary to determine the number of factors that effectively explain the dependence structure.
-In addition, the prior on the loading matrix does not impose constraints that resolve the non-identifiability problem arising from sign switching and rotational invariance \citep[see, e.g.,][]{papastamoulis2022identifiability}.
-To address these issues, we adopt the post-processing strategy of \cite{de2021bayesian}.
+We can show the posterior consistency under the model, as is to be discussed in Section~\ref{sec: theoretical properties}.
+For interpretability, however, it is effective to determine the number of factors that adequately explain dependence structure for better interpretability of the estimation result.
+In addition, the prior on the loading matrix does not impose any constraints that resolve the non-identifiability problem arising from sign switching and rotational invariance \citep[see, e.g.,][]{papastamoulis2022identifiability}, so the summarizing the MCMC sample without modification would be misleading.
+To give a solution to these problems, we follow the post-processing strategy of \cite{de2021bayesian}.